-An accurate depiction of currents and associated features such as mesoscale eddies, fronts, and jets, is essential to any eddy resolving ocean model when modeling the global ocean circulation.
-Western boundary currents are an integral part of the wind driven circulation and the most conspicuous ones, such as the Gulf Stream and Kuroshio, carry large amounts of warm water from the tropics toward the northern latitudes.
+An accurate depiction of currents and associated features, such as mesoscale eddies, fronts, and jets, is essential to any eddy-resolving ocean model when modeling the global ocean circulation.
+Western boundary currents are an integral part of the wind-driven circulation, and the most conspicuous ones, such as the Gulf Stream and Kuroshio, carry large amounts of warm water from the tropics toward the northern latitudes.
 After separation, the western boundary currents are subject to intense air-sea interactions that translate into large heat loss (Plate 1).

-One of the largest biases in current global climate models is the misrepresentation of the fluxes at the airsea interface.
-This is caused by the large sea surface temperature (SST) errors (and therefore heat fluxes) that result from western boundary currents that usually overshoot the observed separation latitude [Kiehl and Gent, 2004].
-The horizontal grid spacing used in the ocean component of these global climate models is quite coarse (on the order of $1^\circ$ ) when compared to state-of-the-art ocean-only global models (on the order of $1/10^\circ$ ).
-However, there is however a considerable improvement in the numerical representation of western boundary current separation when the horizontal grid spacing is approximately 10 km or less.
-As stated by Bryan et al. [2007], it often has been argued that this regime shift may result from the fact that the first baroclinic Rossby radius of deformation is actually resolved throughout most of the domain, thereby providing a good representation of baroclinic instability processes, but it may also be at this resolution that a critical Reynolds number is exceeded for separation to occur correctly [Dengg, 1993].
+One of the largest biases in current global climate models is the misrepresentation of the fluxes at the air-sea interface.
+This is caused by the large sea surface temperature errors (and therefore heat fluxes) that result from western boundary currents that usually overshoot the observed separation latitude [Kiehl and Gent, 2004].
+The horizontal grid spacing used in the ocean component of these global climate models is quite coarse (on the order of 1°) when compared to state-of-the-art ocean-only global models (on the order of 1/10°).

+Ocean Modeling in an Eddying Regime Geophysical Monograph Series 177 Copyright 2008 by the American Geophysical Union.
+10.1029/177GM05 There is a considerable improvement in the numerical representation of western boundary current separation when the horizontal grid spacing is approximately 10 km or less.
+As stated by Bryan et al. [2007], it has often been argued that this regime shift may result from the fact that the first baroclinic Rossby radius of deformation is actually resolved throughout most of the domain, thereby providing a good representation of baroclinic instability processes, but it may also be at this resolution that a critical Reynolds number is exceeded for separation to occur correctly [Dengg, 1993].